Chapter 3. Support requirements

 If you want to use DHCP network configuration for the Hosted Engine virtual machine, then you must have a DHCP server configured prior to configuring Red Hat Hyperconverged Infrastructure for Virtualization.

-If you want to use geo-replication to store copies of data for disaster recovery purposes, a reliable time source is required.
+If you want to configure disaster recovery by using geo-replication to store copies of data, ensure that you configure a reliable time source.

 Before you begin the deployment process, determine the following details:

-- IP address for a gateway to the virtualization host.
+- IP address for a gateway to the hyperconverged host.
 This address must respond to ping requests.

 - IP address of the front-end management network.